TRAVEL GUIDE TO LAKE CAUMA (CAUMASEE)

-When I visited, the weather was nice, though the weather forecast had predicted rain for that day.
-So I was lucky in two ways: I enjoyed a great day with some sunshine and no rain, AND I did not have to pay entry for the lake.
-On sunny days, you normally have to pay admission.
+When I visited (twice so far) the weather was nice, though the weather forecast had predicted rain for that day.
+So I was lucky in two ways: I enjoyed a great day with some sunshine and no rain, AND I did not have to pay for entry for the lake.
+On sunny days, you normally have to pay an admission.
 But there were no guards around and no cashier, so I saved around CHF 19.

 During the shoulder seasons (around mid-September to mid-March), there is no entrance fee.

-Otherwise, there are two options: a) either you pay the CHF19 and swim and relax at the beach (there is also a restaurant) b) if you are not into swimming, you can hike around the lake, which is quite small and avoid the entrance fee.
-If you walk behind the fence, you should not have to pay for the entry.
+- if you are not into swimming, you can hike around the lake, which is quite small, and avoid the entrance fee.
+If you walk behind the fence, you should not have to pay for the entry

 Traveling With a Dog to Lake Cauma

-The day I visited, no one was around.
+The day I visited in the summer, no one was around.
 Now, writing this post, I read that dogs are not allowed in the swimming section.
 That day, I did not see any signs which told me that.
 So, apparently, dogs are only allowed to the restaurant on a leash.

 Best Time to Visit Lake Cauma